-3. Ration between Rates on Residential and Non-residential Properties
+3. Ration between Rates on Residential and Non-residential Properties/Agricultural Properties

 The ratio between rates on residential and non-residential property may not exceed the ratio prescribed by the Minister of Provincial and Local Government.
 The present ratio is 1 : 1.
+The ratio between rates on residential and agricultural property may not exceed the ratio as indicated in the Regulations on the Rate Ratios.
+The ratio is 1 : 0.25.